 The netq check ospf command checks for consistency across OSPF sessions in your network fabric.

 View OSPF in the UI

 To add the OSPF card to your workbench, navigate to the header and select Add card > Network services > All OSPF Sessions card > Open cards.
-In this example, there are 9 nodes running the service with a total of 40 sessions.
+In this example, there are 8 nodes running OSPF and no reported events.

 Expand to the large card to display which switches are handling the most OSPF traffic.
 By default, the card displays the Sessions summary tab and lists switches with established sessions.
 Select the dropdown to view nodes with the most unestablished OSPF sessions.
 You can view OSPF-related events by selecting the Events tab.

 Expand the OSPF card to full-screen to view, filter, or export all stored attributes of all switches and hosts running OSPF in your network.

 From the table, you can select a row, then click Open card above the table.
 NetQ adds a new, OSPF ‘single-session’ card to your workbench.
 From this card, you can view session state changes and compare them with events, and monitor the running OSPF configuration and changes to the configuration file.